JoydeepMallick/How_to_git/README.md

 ## Introduction

-This guide provides a step-by-step process to upload files from the command line using Git and push them to a GitHub repository.
+This guide provides a step-by-step of using Git CLI to manipulate github.

 ## Prerequisites